Cheapest Ways to Fly to Paris in 2025 (From a Travel Blogger Who’s Done It 10+ Times)

 Reykjavik with PLAY Airlines

 One of my favorite hacks to save on flights to Europe is by flying to Reykjavik with PLAY Airlines.
 PLAY often has super affordable fares from East Coast cities like Boston and New York.
-I’ve scored one-way tickets to Reykjavik for under $150!
+I once booked a $129 fare from Boston to Reykjavik, spent 36 hours exploring Iceland’s Golden Circle, then continued to Paris for under $50 on a Ryanair promo.
+It felt like two trips in one.

-Once you’re in Iceland, you can take a quick and inexpensive flight with a budget airline like Ryanair or EasyJet to Paris.
-If you’ve got some time, I recommend exploring Iceland’s incredible landscapes before continuing your journey.
+Once you’re in Iceland, you can easily find quick and inexpensive flights with budget airlines like Ryanair or EasyJet to Paris.
+If you’ve got some time, I absolutely recommend exploring Iceland’s incredible landscapes before continuing your journey.

 Dublin with Aer Lingus